How to Elope in Colorado

 1. Spring

-I will not lie to you, spring can be a hell of a time to elope in Colorado.
+I will not lie to you, I do not recommend eloping in spring in Colorado.
 Spring probably has the most unpredictable weather of any season in Colorado.
 Spring doesn’t really start in most of the state until April or May, and a freak blizzard is always a possibility- March is the most snowy month of the year!
 There aren’t many blooming trees in the mountains, but along the front range, blossoms usually pop up somewhere between April and May, depending on how cold the winter was.
 In the mountains, May and Early June are considered spring, and are what’s called “mud season” from all the snow melting from the previous winter.
 Some roads might open back up, but most places remain inaccessible until late June.
-The upside is that there are less people out this time of year than, say, July.
+The only upside is that there are less people out this time of year than, say, July.

 Months: March-June